sovereignlord.ca

 In a searingly painful stare

-Samuel the 3rd bellowed with rage
+Samuel the 3rd burned with rage

 “T’was never more a gentle man